docker-archive/dcus-hol-2016/docker-datacenter/README.md

       docker/ucp join -i
     ```

-3. Repeat steps 1 and 2 on the other node (Node-2) you want to add to your UCP cluster.
+3. Repeat steps 1 and 2 on the other node (v111node2) you want to add to your UCP cluster.

-4. Check the cluster state.
+4. Check the cluster state by returning to the UCP Dashboard in our browser.

     The Dashboard page of UCP should list all your controller nodes.